Effibot/pepper_virtual/README.md

 Now, in RVIZ, you should have something similar to this:
 ![](imgs/init_localization.png)

 Alternatively, you can give amcl a prior for the particle distribution via RVIZ.
-For this, first set the fixed frame to map (we can do this because amcl provide the transform), then, use the  "2D Pose Estimation" button in RVIZ's tool panel.
+For this, first set the **fixed frame** to `map` (we can do this because amcl provide the transform), then, use the  `2D Pose Estimate` button in RVIZ's tool panel.
 The result is a less evenly spread out initialization, which converges to the true robot position faster:
 ![](imgs/2d_pose_estimate.png)

 AMCL has to accumulate a history of laser measurements to accurately estimate the position of the robot on the map.
 Thus, simply drive around the environment and let amcl collect data.
 TODO: link between RVIZ and AMLC seems to be not there yet, investigate this!